 Note: A lot of the higher end flats have a little sheen to help with cleaning.
 The problem is this will make ceilings look awful and it can't be touched up.
 We suggest using a more inexpensive paint for ceilings and apartment applications as it will touch up better and look better.

 Satin/Eggshell: Some companies will tell you these are different but they are pretty much the same.
 It is the middle sheen for most products.
 It has some shine and is plenty durable for bathroom applications.
-We do not need semi gloss in bathroom any more.
-Most quality paints have achieved plenty of sheen in this Satin/Eggshell category All of the higher quality products also contain anti mildew/mold agents to help protect against any moisture concerns.
+We do not need semi-gloss in the bathroom anymore.
+Most quality paints have achieved plenty of sheen in this Satin/Eggshell category.
+All of the higher quality products also contain anti-mildew/mold agents to help protect against any moisture concerns.